 If you are still interested in adopting after that, please fill out the form below, telling us a bit more about yourself and why you want to adopt one of our beloved rescues.
-Because there are literally thousands of dogs needing homes, we do not upload current dogs, instead, please apply and let us know your preferred age, sex, breed or if you are just open to helping one in need and if approved, we will send you dogs that fit your profile!
+Because there are literally thousands of dogs needing homes, we do not upload current dogs, instead, if approved, we will send you a match with the dog we feel would do best in your home!
 Please also only apply when you are ready to adopt as the process can take anywhere from 1 week to 2 months to complete and we need full flexibility during this time.

 2. Interview Session